mtlynch/whatgotdone/README.md

 ### Optional: Run integration tests

-Integration tests run all components together using Redis as the datastore and [UserKit dummy mode](https://docs.userkit.io/docs/dummy-mode) as authentication:
+Integration tests run all components together using a local Firestore emulator as the datastore and [UserKit dummy mode](https://docs.userkit.io/docs/dummy-mode) as authentication:

 ```bash
 dev-scripts/run-integration-tests
 ```
 ### Optional: Run E2E tests

-The E2E tests are a subset of the integration tests, but they use a real GCP Firestore instance instead of a dev-mode Redis datastore.
+The E2E tests are a subset of the integration tests, but they use a real GCP Firestore instance instead of a local emulator.

 To run the end to end tests, you'll need to create a dedicated GCP project.
 Specify the GCP project in `e2e/docker-compose.yml` under `GOOGLE_CLOUD_PROJECT`.